ramndiazg/rentcar-backend/README.md

 1. Start the development server inside the backend directory with nodemon: >npm run dev
 2. If everything is configured correctly, the server will be running at http://localhost:3546

+Test the application
+1. Test the development server inside the backend directory with: >npm test

 To test the routes you can use Postman or the app of your choice.